+2.1.
 Definition and Limits of Manufacturing Industry in General

-Any industry that makes products from raw materials by use of manual or machinery and that is usually carried out systematically with a division of In a more limited sense, manufacturing denotes the fabrication or assembly of monents into finished goods on a fairly large scale.
+Any industry that makes products from raw materials by use of manual labor or machinery and that is usually carried out systematically with a division of labor.
+In a more limited sense, manufacturing denotes the fabrication or assembly of components into finished goods on a fairly large scale.

-The word manufacture comes from the Latin words manus (hand) and the companient of the conversion process.
-But today, manufacturing means; making articles by machinery as the converting as by hand.
-Manufacturing is essentially a conversion process; that is converting means material into some good by mechanical or chemical means.
-The resultant good is the pected to have and increased utility.
-The resultant good may be ready for the conversion or may in turn become an input to some other conversion process.

-Solution in manufacturing has obviously been toward increased efficiency, which is the pically measured as the output per unit input or labor.
+The word manufacture comes from the Latin words manus (hand) and fasere (to make).
+But today, manufacturing means; making articles by machinery as well as by hand.
+Manufacturing is essentially a conversion process; that is converting some material into some good by mechanical or chemical means.
+The resultant good is expected to have and increased utility.
+The resultant good may be ready for consumption or may in turn become an input to some other conversion process.
+Evolution in manufacturing has obviously been toward increased efficiency, which is typically measured as the output per unit input or labor.

-In Manufacturing Industry, so-called Secondary Industries can be
+In Manufacturing Industry, so-called Secondary Industries can be defined as: